neighborhoods/Prefab/README.md

 #### PSR-4 Namespace Definition

 Prefab assumes users have defined a `psr-4` namespace under the `autoload` key in their `composer.json` file.
-Namespaces must be defined as `{VENDOR}\{PRODUCT_NAME}`.
+Namespaces MUST be defined as `{VENDOR}\{PRODUCT_NAME}`.
 See the [composer docs](https://getcomposer.org/doc/04-schema.md#psr-4) for more information.
 Prefab will write generated files under the `fab/` directory in your project root.
 You should configure your autoloader to first look in `src/`, then in `fab/`.
 This will allow you to override generated files by placing updated copies of classes in the equivalent `src/` location.

 Example:
 ```